-Transgender New York prisoner dies days before release
+Transgender prisoner dies of cancer days before release

 ALBANY, N.Y.
 (AP) - A transgender prison inmate who got attention for suing the state of New York over her alleged rape in a men’s prison died of cancer last weekend, days before she was set to be freed on parole.

-Manning had been serving a 30-year sentence for shooting at a police car.
+LeslieAnn Manning, who had been serving a 30-year sentence for shooting at a police car, died Saturday at the Wende Correctional Facility in Alden, New York, just east of Buffalo, according to the Department of Corrections and Community Supervision.

-Officials say she was scheduled to be released Sept.
+The corrections department said she was scheduled to be released Sept.
 23 after receiving parole board approval in May.

 Manning accepted $100,000 from the state last year to settle a federal lawsuit in which she’d argued prison officials were “deliberately indifferent” to her safety as a transgender woman housed in a men’s prison.